Hofls/useful-info/user-experience.md

 		* Reminds to setup project SDK (with link to SDK settings)
 		* Notices when new files appear and asks if they should be checked in version control
 		* If you write code in outdated style - IDEA asks to rewrite it for you in modern style
+* In-app search - allows searching inside application options, great navigation technique (IntelliJ IDEA => Find Action)
+* Sane defaults - couple clicks and everything is working out of the box
 * Instant Sign Up / Log In - via OAUTH, using social network account
-* Use information visualization (charts/graphs/..) instead of showing a lot of numbers
 * Infinite-scroll - provides seamless experience when looking at endless content
-* In-app search - allows searching inside application options, great navigation technique (IntelliJ IDEA => Find Action)
 *
+* Use information visualization (charts/graphs/..) instead of showing a lot of numbers